Malav5372/BayesMax/BayesOptiPy/README.md

 ## Introduction:

-I am excited to present "BayesMax" , a project that represents a deeply personal research interest I pursued during my undergraduate studies.
+I am excited to present "BayesMax" , an ambitious and advanced project that represents a deeply personal research interest I pursued during my undergraduate studies.
 Through this endeavor, I sought to maximize efficiency and performance across diverse domains, all while navigating the challenging landscape of my undergraduate education.

 ## Project Overview: